AlexGaiser/ts-util-functions/README.md

-# ts-util-functions
+# Typescript Utility Functions

 ## Description

-This is a typescript library that contains packages for useful utility functions.
+This is a typescript library that contains packages for common utility functions.